Gordon Southern1

 - Appears on charts:

-- Chart 1: My direct family - Edward Greathead
+- Chart 14 - Thomas Greathead

-Frederick Greathead was born on 14 December 1893 in Shildon, Durham, England.1,2,3 He was the son of Thomas Greathead and Elizabeth Wilbert.
-In the census of 31 March 1901 in 3 Hackworth Street, Shildon, Durham, England, he was listed as the son of Thomas Greathead.4 Elizabeth Greathead died on 28 December 1920.
-Her sons Albert, a journeyman grocer and Frederick a railway clerk received probate on 2 May 1921.5 He married Sybil Maud Ranson in 1922 in Darlington, Durham, England, Sybil was Frederick's first wife.1,6 His wife Sybil died on 1936 in Darlington, Durham, England.7 He married Margaret Ellen Robinson in 1941 in Darlington, Durham, England, Margaret was Frederick's second wife.1,8 His wife Margaret died on 12 May 1972 in 91 Thornfield Road, Middlesborough, Yorkshire, England, aged 77.1,9,5 The will of Frederick was proved on 17 February 1989 in Newcastle upon Tyne.
-His effects were described at not exceeding £70,000.5 He died on 17 February 1989 in Robert Huggins House, 2 Swanston Close, Middlesborough, Yorkshire, England, aged 95.1,10,5
+Frederick Greathead was born on 14 December 1893 in Shildon, Durham, England.1,2,3,4 He was the son of Thomas Greathead and Elizabeth Wilbert.
+In the census of 31 March 1901 in 3 Hackworth Street, New Shildon, Durham, England, he was listed as the son of Thomas Greathead.5 In the census of 2 April 1911 in 3 Hackworth Street, New Shildon, Durham, England, he was listed as the son of Thomas Greathead Frederick was a railway clerk| |Edna was at school.6 Frederick gave his address on the absent voters list as 3 Hackworth Street in Chester-le-Street Division.7 Elizabeth Greathead died on 28 December 1920.
+Her sons Albert, a journeyman grocer and Frederick a railway clerk received probate on 2 May 1921.8 Frederick was listed as head of household in the census of 19 June 1921 in 3 Hackworth Street, Shildon, Durham, England, Frederick was a railway operating department clerk working for North Eastern Railway Company at Shildon.
+He was living with his sisters Edna dn Ida with a housekeeper called Zilpaha Stephenson.9 He married Sybil Maud Ranson in 1922 in Darlington, Durham, England, Sybil was Frederick's first wife.1,10 He was Frederick was a clerk with British Railways at Shildon, he was transferred to Middlesborough in 1927 by LNER.
+He saw active service in France.
+His wife Sybil died on 1936 in Darlington, Durham, England.11 On 29 September 1939 in the National Register Frederick was listed as living at 91 Thornfield Road, Middlesbrough, Yorkshire, England, and his two children Laurence and Audrey.
+Frederick was a railway clerk.4 He married Margaret Ellen Robinson in 1941 in Darlington, Durham, England, Margaret was Frederick's second wife.1,12 His wife Margaret died on 12 May 1972 in 91 Thornfield Road, Middlesbrough, Yorkshire, England, aged 77.1,13,8 Frederick died on 17 February 1989 in Robert Huggins House, 2 Swanston Close, Middlesbrough, Yorkshire, England, aged 95.1,14,15 The will of Frederick was proved on 17 February 1989 in Newcastle upon Tyne.
+His effects were described at not exceeding £70,000.15

 Children of Frederick Greathead and Sybil Maud Ranson